EddyVerbruggen/Toast-PhoneGap-Plugin/README.md

 ## 4. Usage
 You have two choices to make when showing a Toast: where to show it and for how long.
 * show(message, duration, position)
- * duration: short / long
+ * duration: 'short', 'long'
- * position: top / center / bottom
+ * position: 'top', 'center', 'bottom'

 You can also use any of these convenience methods:
 * showShortTop(message)